animator/learn-python/README.md

 Variables defined outside any function or code block are known as global variables.

-They are often used to specify mathematical constants, file path or other such values and can be accessed anywhere in the source code (by functions or code blocks).
+They are often used to specify mathematical constants, file paths, or other such values and can be accessed anywhere in the source code (by functions or code blocks).

-Below example demonstrates how the global variable `n` can be accessed by all the functions.
+The below example demonstrates how the global variable `n` can be accessed by all the functions.

 **Code**